pau1a/Transcrypt/BIG.md

 3. Tailwind / CSS implementations must consume these tokens, not redefine new spacing scales.
 4. Any change to these values is a versioned change and must be recorded under §10.4.

+---

+# **Document Governance**

+This section defines the governance, control, and compliance obligations that apply to this document.
+It exists to ensure alignment across the quadrumvirate (PRD, SAIS, PDS, BIG) and to record all governance outcomes arising from the multi-document compliance audit.

+## **1. Governance Purpose**

+This document operates under the same structural discipline as the PRD, SAIS, and PDS.
+Its purpose is to preserve consistency, prevent drift, and ensure the brand identity system remains aligned with:

+* strategic intent defined in the PRD
+* architectural invariants defined in the SAIS
+* behavioural and interface constraints defined in the PDS

+No part of this document may override or contradict higher-order requirements.

+---

+## **2. Mandatory Compliance Outcomes**

+The following governance outcomes were identified during the cross-document audit.
+They are now formal constraints:

+### **2.1 Colour System Governance**

+* Brand colours must be explicitly divided into:

+  * **Marketing-only colours**
+  * **Mapped colours** that correspond to PDS semantic tokens
+* No brand colour may implicitly enter the product surface without a PDS token.

+### **2.2 Typography Boundary Governance**

+* BIG typography rules govern **marketing surfaces only**.
+* Product typography is governed exclusively by the PDS.
+* No font, weight, or style introduced here may leak into application runtimes.

+### **2.3 Logo Geometry & Spacing Governance**

+* Logo clearspace rules must not conflict with the PDS spacing system.
+* BIG spacing values must be interpreted as *brand-layer* rules only.
+* Application spacing and layout remain the domain of PDS tokens.

+### **2.4 Motion Governance**

+* Motion guidance in BIG is restricted to **marketing-only** surfaces.
+* All in-product motion is governed by the prohibitions and constraints of the PDS.
+* No motion defined here may be applied to authenticated surfaces.

+### **2.5 Imagery Governance**

+* Brand imagery must comply with PDS accessibility, contrast, and clarity principles.
+* Metaphorical, abstract, or low-contrast photography may not appear inside the product unless explicitly authorised by the PDS.
+* BIG must define constrained imagery rules to prevent aesthetic drift.

+---

+## **3. Structural Omissions Requiring Inclusion**

+The following required sections must be added to this document to achieve full governance compliance:

+### **3.1 Brand Asset Delivery & CDN Rules**

+Must specify:

+* filename hashing
+* versioned asset paths
+* immutability guarantees
+* CDN caching and invalidation
+* staging ↔ prod alignment
+* SSR/ISR propagation rules

+### **3.2 SEO & Editorial Identity Layer**

+Must specify:

+* canonical structure
+* metadata and authorship rules
+* keyword strategy constraints
+* structured data usage
+* ALT text taxonomy
+* content integrity and editorial discipline

+### **3.3 Brand Protection & Legal Usage**

+Must specify:

+* trademark usage
+* co-branding rules
+* prohibited distortions
+* unacceptable recolours
+* asset misuse boundaries

+### **3.4 High-Contrast & Failure-Mode Brand Behaviour**

+Must specify fallback behaviour for:

+* logo
+* typography
+* colour
+* imagery
+* offline operation

+### **3.5 Marketing Typography Declaration**

+Must specify:

+* marketing font families
+* weights
+* usage hierarchy
+* explicit prohibition on crossing into product runtime

+### **3.6 Marketing-Only Motion Identity**

+Must specify:

+* permissible motion
+* velocity, easing, and rhythm
+* forbidden transitions
+* strict separation from in-product motion constraints

+---

+## **4. Overreach Controls**

+The following constraints ensure that BIG does not encroach into SAIS/PDS territory:

+* No layout rules for authenticated surfaces may appear in this document.
+* No product-level component behaviour may be implied or described.
+* No architecture, asset-bundling logic, or responsive breakpoints may be defined here unless strictly branding-layer.
+* Any technical statement that alters runtime behaviour must be moved to SAIS.

+---

+## **5. Traceability Requirements**

+This document must include explicit cross-references to:

+* PRD §§1–3 for purpose, audience, identity principles
+* PDS §§6–7 for spacing, geometry, elevation, tokens
+* SAIS §§2–3 for runtime delivery, asset integrity, caching
+* PRD §11 for acceptance and operational discipline

+Every brand rule must trace either:

+* upward into PRD intent, or
+* laterally into PDS/SAIS constraints, depending on domain.

+---

+## **6. Acceptance Criteria**

+This document is considered compliant only if:

+1. All required sections listed in §3 are implemented.
+2. All conflicts identified in §2 are resolved.
+3. All overreach items in §4 are removed or rewritten.
+4. Cross-reference anchors in §5 are added.
+5. This document expresses **marketing identity only** and introduces zero product-behaviour or runtime-governance content.
+6. The document can be version-pinned and used within deterministic build pipelines.

+---

+## **7. Revision Cadence**

+* Major: upon any substantive change to PRD, SAIS, or PDS
+* Minor: upon addition of brand assets, new marketing templates, or SEO rules
+* Quarterly: standard governance review
+* Every version must be Git-tagged and cross-referenced to corresponding PRD/PDS/SAIS versions

+---